mysociety/alaveteli/doc/manual/docs/installing/next_steps.md

 * Click on **Users**  (in the navigation menu across the top of the page), and click on your name in the list of users.
 On *that* page,  click **Edit**.
 * In the "Roles" section, check the "admin" checkbox and click **Save**.
-* From now on, when you are logged into your Alavateli site, you'll have access to the admin (at `/admin`).
+* From now on, when you are logged into your Alaveteli site, you'll have access to the admin (at `/admin`).
 Furthermore, you'll see links to admin pages off the main site (which don't appear for regular users).